Lowering Your Monthly Car Payment with the Help of a Bankruptcy Attorney

 Reducing the Interest Rate

-Another way that you can potentially lower your car payment through chapter 13 is by reducing the interest rate you are paying.
+Another way that you can potentially lower your car payment through Chapter 13 is by reducing the interest rate you are paying.
 Chapter 13 bankruptcy gives you the right to restructure the terms of the promissory note you entered into with the lender.
 Through your reorganization plan, you can change the terms and conditions of the note and make your car payment much more affordable.
-If you have a high interest rate, reducing it to a lower interest rate can save you thousands of dollars over the course of the loan.
+If you have a high interest rate, reducing it to a lower interest rate can save you thousands of dollars throughout the loan.

 The interest rate that you can obtain is based on a formula the US Supreme Court provided for in the Till case.
 The Till rate of interest is 1.5 percent above the prime rate.
 If the prime rate is 3.25 percent, you could wind up paying an interest rate of 4.75 percent on your car loan.
 If you are currently paying 10 percent interest on a car loan with a balance of $20,000, the amount of interest you would save in a single year would be $1,050 because of the lowered interest rate.
 Additionally, your total monthly payment would be lower, which can help free up more funds to pay off student loans, save for retirement, or pay for household expenses.

-A final way that chapter 13 bankruptcy can lower your car payments is by changing the repayment term.
+A final way that Chapter 13 bankruptcy can lower your car payments is by changing the repayment term.
 Chapter 13 reorganization plans last three to five years.
-If you extend the car payments for a longer period of time, you may be able to pay a lower monthly payment.
+If you extend the car payments for a longer period, you may be able to pay a lower monthly payment.
 However, talk to your bankruptcy lawyer to determine the best option to provide you with a manageable payment while also restructuring your debt.

 How a Bankruptcy Lawyer Can Help